apache/trafficserver/doc/developer-guide/core-architecture/hostdb.en.rst

 *  The fail window and the zombie window should be separate values.
-It is quite reasonable to want to configure a very short fail window (possibly 0) with a moderately long zombie window so that connections can immediately start going upstream, but not very fast.
+It is quite reasonable to want to configure a very short fail window (possibly 0) with a moderately long zombie window so that probing connections can immediately start going upstream at a low rate.

 *  Failing an upstream should be more loosely connected to transactions.
 Currently there is a one to one relationship where failure is defined as the failure of a specific transaction to connect.